lattice-based-cryptography/ring-lwe/README.md

 **Description**: This provides the basic PKE (keygen, encryption, and decryption) operations for the ring learning-with-errors and module learning-with-errors scheme.

 **Disclaimer**: This is not secure.
-The parameters are set to small values, and it is not written in constant time nor resistant to other side-channel attacks.
+It is not written in constant-time nor resistant to other side-channel attacks.
 This is intended for educational use and not for real-world applications.

 **See**: [open-encrypt](https://github.com/jacksonwalters/open-encrypt)